dokku/dokku/docs/networking/proxies/traefik.md

 ```

 > [!NOTE]
 > Only the first readiness healthcheck with a `path` property is used.
 Liveness, startup, and command-based healthchecks are not transformed into Traefik labels.
+See the [zero downtime deploys documentation](/docs/deployment/zero-downtime-deploys.md#healthchecks-and-label-based-proxies) for more information.

 ### Switching to Traefik